hedmanw/marlin-mining/examples/tasks/esenapaj/README.md

 ## Task
 The task is to merge the `fork` files into the `mainline` files.
-The files have been stripped from whitespaces at the end of lines, in order to not cause unintentional differences.

-TODO: Define what strategy to employ.
+The general rule is to accept `fork` changes as evolution.
+Some parts of `fork` changes should however be considered as features, and should be handled as given below:

+For `Marlin_main.cpp`:
+* Any added changes under the presence condition `defined(ADDITIONAL_EXPERIMENTAL_FEATURES) && MB(ALLIGATOR)` should be integrated under the feature `ESENPAJ`.
+* There are a nubmer of changes where a function name is in lowercase in the `mainline` and in uppercase in the `fork` (ex: `floor` -> `FLOOR`).
+These changes should be integrated under the feature `ESENPAJ`, and `NOT ESENPAJ`, respectively.